arc-archive/headers-parser-mixin/README.md

 ## headers-parser-mixin

-Headers parser Polymer Mixin to be implemented with elements that needs to parse headers data.
+Headers parser mixin function to be implemented with elements that parses HTTP headers.

 ## Usage